Quantum theory of molecular orientations: Symmetric rotational states

 Since the rotational side transforms as the trivial irrep, identifying the basis \(\{|\k\ket\}\) is done in the same way as for symmetric molecules in Sec.~\ref{sec:symmetry}.
 Per Example~\ref{ex:disulfur}, asymmetric states \(\{|_{m}^{\ell},\om=0\ket\}\) for even \(\ell\) transform as the trivial irrep of \(\D\infty\).

 The nuclear-spin states also transform as the trivial irrep, and so are in the same triplet subspace as in Example~\ref{ex:triplet-water}, with multiplicity \(\mst = 3\). \end{example}

-\begin{example}[deuterated hydrogen, \(\a_{2}\) para species] The D$_2$ molecule admits another para species --- the \(\a_{2}\) species from Table \ref{tab:species} --- which corresponds to picking the 1D irreps \(\l=\t=\a_{2}\).
-A basis for this species consists of tensor products of rotational states \(|^\ell_m,\om=0\ket\) with \(\ell\) \textit{odd} and singlet nuclear states (with multiplicity \(\mst = 1\)).
+\begin{example}[deuterated hydrogen, \(\a_{2}\) para isomer] The D$_2$ molecule admits another para isomer --- the \(\a_{2}\) isomer from Table \ref{tab:isomer-table} --- which corresponds to picking the 1D irreps \(\l=\t=\a_{2}\).
+A basis for this isomer consists of tensor products of rotational states \(|^\ell_m,\om=0\ket\) with \(\ell\) \textit{odd} and singlet nuclear states (with multiplicity \(\mst = 1\)).

-None of the two-dimensional \(\D\infty\)-irreps feature in either the ortho or para species of this molecule.
+None of the two-dimensional \(\D\infty\)-irreps feature in either the ortho or para isomer of this molecule.
 This trend extends to all \(\D\infty\)-symmetric molecules, including ordinary hydrogen, because no combination of two-dimensional irreps yields the irreps \(\a_{1,2}\) that describe the spin statistics.

-In the case of ordinary \ce{H2}, the spin statistics are fermionic (\(\s=\a_2\)), and there are two species --- \(\a_1^\ast\) and \(\a_2^\ast\).
-These admit the same two respective sets of rotational states as the \(\a_1\) and \(\a_2\) deuterium species.
-However, the ortho-para jargon is switched: the \(\a_1^\ast\) admits a nuclear-spin singlet and so is called para-hydrogen, while the \(\a_2^\ast\) hydrogen species is ortho. \end{example}
+In the case of ordinary \ce{H2}, the spin statistics are fermionic (\(\s=\a_2\)), and there are two isomers --- \(\a_1^\ast\) and \(\a_2^\ast\).
+These admit the same two respective sets of rotational states as the \(\a_1\) and \(\a_2\) deuterium isomer.
+However, the ortho-para jargon is switched: the \(\a_1^\ast\) admits a nuclear-spin singlet and so is called para-hydrogen, while the \(\a_2^\ast\) hydrogen isomer is ortho. \end{example}

-\begin{example}[ammonia, \(^2 \e\) species] The \ce{NH3} molecule is not planar, admitting the cyclic \(\C 3\) symmetry.
+\begin{example}[ammonia, \(^2 \e\) isomer] The \ce{NH3} molecule is not planar, admitting the cyclic \(\C 3\) symmetry.
 We ignore any tunneling effects for clarity \cite{bunker_molecular_1998}, noting that this example applies to any linear molecule that has been appended with three hydrogens in a \(\C3\) symmetric way, e.g., calcium monomethoxide (\ce{CaOCH3}) \cite{Mitra_direct_2020}.

 Rotations in this group are by angles \(0\), \(2\pi/3\), and \(4\pi/3\), which wind up cyclically permuting the three hydrogen atoms.
 This group has three irreps, the trivial one \(\a\), and two irreps \(^{j=1,2}\e\) that are complex conjugate to each other and for which \(^j\e(2\pi/3)=\exp(i\frac{2\pi}{3}j)\).